 We divide these three categories into six sub-categories addressing layers of strategic information management.
 Each 6C layer (see below) of analysis examines what demarcates truthful from avoidant/deceptive communication, with increasing precision.

 While the benefit of this layered approach is that it is flexible to your needs (you can skip contextual or conversation sections where you already have good conversational engagement) it is vital to first understand how and why some professional conversations never get off the ground to begin with - without this understanding, all subsequent efforts will be a waste of your time and energy.
+We can all relate to having had interactions of little to no value.

 To a significant extent, our course deconstructs and reverse-engineers the task of those trying to deceive us in order to respectfully out-fox the fox.